 Determining the father of a child is important for many reasons, among them the fact that it helps to establish certain legal rights and responsibilities After all, paternity determines who is responsible for supporting the child, who may have a hand in the child’s upbringing.

 Once paternity is legally established, the mother and child are also granted access to the father’s medical history and genetic information in order to learn of any medical problems the child may inherit.
 A suit to challenge paternity isn't always something that's initiated by the mother.
 Sometimes a court or medical professional names the wrong person as the father of a child, or lab tests can provide erroneous results.
 In those cases, either parent may file a suit challenging paternity.

 Many paternity proceedings rely on medical evidence to show who the father is.
 Usually these tests are accurate, but sometimes they produce erroneous results.
 The following are grounds for challenging a prior finding of paternity:

-Proof of the mother’s infidelity in marriage – When a child is born into a marriage, the husband is presumed to be the father unless proven otherwise.
+- Proof of the mother’s infidelity in marriage -- when a child is born into an opposite-sex marriage, the husband is presumed to be the father unless proven otherwise.

 How to Challenge Paternity

 A suit to challenge paternity is very similar to one establishing paternity.
 Each state has a slightly different way of starting a lawsuit, so check with a local family law attorney or with your state’s family law courts to find out exactly how to begin.

 Some states will take into consideration how many years have passed with a child believing a certain man is their father, and make disproving paternity more difficult because of the emotional and psychological effects it may have on the child.